DMacMakes/dmdocs/content/en/torrens/aac202/week5/index.md

 ## Diffuse, painted - most basic

-Load up the dagger from week9 examples and apply the texture to the colour channel of the material.
+Load up the dagger from week 5 examples and apply the texture to the colour channel of the material.

 Before PBR, a shader used a diffuse texture (the ones you've made in ACR103) to give the impression that a mesh (a bunch of triangles) actually had a surface which, thanks to colour, could be mossy bricks, wood with nails in, maybe skin and armour and cloth all in a single triangle.